“[I]t is a truism to note that all transcription is in some sense interpretation …” (Cook, 1990, p.12)

 However interviewees may want statements erased, and usually they have a right to do that.
 They will have signed a fully informed consent form that says they can withdraw at any moment.
 So, they got the rights, I don’t want that used or I withdraw completely, so you’re stuck a bit.

 And finally, I have talked about transcribers making errors but errors occur for all sorts of reasons.
 A good quality recording helps.
 So, if it is poor quality recording, it is will be harder to hear what it is on it.

 If you find transcribing your dissertation interviews to be a chore – get in touch.
-I’ll be glad to transcribe them for you.
+We’ll be glad to transcribe them for you.